Sainsbury's in $10 billion swoop on Asda to create top UK supermarket

 Together Sainsbury’s and Asda have 2,800 stores.

-The deal comes as Britain’s big four grocers continue to lose share to Aldi and Lidl and are also having to deal with growing demand for internet grocery shopping and the relentless march of Amazon (AMZN.O).
+The deal comes as Britain’s big four grocers continue to lose share to Aldi and Lidl and are also having to deal with growing demand for internet grocery shopping and the relentless march of Amazon.

 And it follows Tesco strengthening its position with the completion of a 4 billion pound takeover of wholesaler Booker two months ago.